camgunz/pysylva/doc/src/variables.md

 }
 ```

+Sylva would have to implicitly copy the data in order to implement this, and
-While we could easily copy a `Person`, more complicated `struct`s that contain
+while we could easily copy a `Person`, more complicated `struct`s that contain
 owned pointers or references would require deep copying in order to preserve
 the [ownership/reference semantics](memory.html).